Tgopal00/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 To account for easier import into MySQL, I did some initial cleaning of each file in Excel by completing the following:
 1. *Checked if each column had the appropriate data types*

-      The started_at and ended_at columns consisted of datatime values formatted as "MM/DD/YY hh:mm".
+      The started_at and ended_at columns consisted of datetime values formatted as "MM/DD/YY hh:mm".
 A custom datetime format formatted as       "YYYY-MM-DD hh:mm:ss" was created for both columns since this is the appropriate datetime value that MySQL accepts.
 The remaining      columns consisted of the appropriate data types.

 2. *Deleted columns not relevant to answering the business objectives*